alcidesDeveloper/GraphApiDemo/README.md

 # GraphApiDemo
-Usage of GraphQL with Hotchocolate library and CRQS
+Usage of GraphQL with Hotchocolate library and CQRS